Jonathan Tiomkin: High school

 Tiomkin began fencing when he was a freshman at Hewlett High School in Hewlett, New York.
-He defeated the team captain on the first day of practice.

 NCAA Championships

 Fencing for St. John's University, Tiomkin won the bronze medal in foil at the 1999 NCAA Championships, and was a 1st-team All-American.
 In 2001 he came in 6th.
 He won the silver medal in 2002.

 National competitions

 Tiomkin won that national title in foil in 1999 and 2003, and placed second in 2004.

 Pan American Games

 At the 2003 Pan American Games, he won a gold medal in the team foil event and silver in individual foil.

 World Championships

 His individual results at the World Fencing Championships were 64th at the 2001 World Fencing Championships and 2003 World Fencing Championships, 52nd at the 2002 World Fencing Championships, and 45th at the 2006 World Fencing Championships.
 His best team result was 9th in 2003.

 World Cup

 Tiomkin won the bronze medal in the 2005 Shanghai World Cup.